7UKECREAT0R/MCCompiledSource/mc-compiled/mcc-cheatsheet.md

 Binds a value to a pre-defined MoLang query.
 See bindings.json.
 #### `auto`
 Makes a function run every tick (via tick.json), or if specified, some other interval.
-#### `test`
-Requires 'tests' feature to be enabled.
-Makes a function a test, which is automatically run on `/function test`.
-Use the 'assert' command to create test conditions.